ConnorCallison/Multi-User-Blog/README.md

 ===================

-This project uses the Google App Engine Python API to create a blog that users can register and post on.
+This project uses the Google App Engine Python SDK to create a blog that users can register and post on.

 ----------